jgeorge37/OnTrack/Project 3 OnTrack/README.md

 ## Styling
 All Ruby files in this project adhere to the rules in the style guide found [here](https://github.com/airbnb/ruby).
+The page was styled in CSS and printed to the website using HTML.
 ## Authors
 - Jing George
 - Jack Hanley